Chiral spin state and nematic ferromagnet in the spin-1 Kitaev-$\Gamma$ model: Chiral spin state

 The DMRG calculation of the scalar spin chirality presented in Fig.~\ref{FIG-ChiralVBS}(a) indeed suggests that it is close to 1 when away from the phase boundaries.
 Thus, our results justify this spin texture as a magnetically ordered chiral spin state.

 Finally, we turn to discuss the real space patterns of dimer coverings.
 In the Cartesian states, there have and only have one sort of interaction for each bond, favoring either Kitaev bond with an energy of $-K S^2$ or $\Gamma$ bond with an energy of $-\Gamma S^2$.
 Due to the unique structures of the two interactions, the $\Gamma$ bonds form a set of hexagonal loops while the Kitaev bonds connect these isolated hexagonal loops.
-Therefore, this gives a columnar-like valence-bond solid (VBS) when Kitaev interaction is dominant and a plaquette-like VBS otherwise, see Fig.~\ref{FIG-ChiralVBS}(b) and Fig.~\ref{FIG-ChiralVBS}(c).
+Therefore, this gives a columnar-like dimer pattern when Kitaev interaction is dominant and a plaquette-like dimer pattern otherwise, see Fig.~\ref{FIG-ChiralVBS}(b) and Fig.~\ref{FIG-ChiralVBS}(c).
 In the honeycomb lattice, we note that there is a dual (triangular) lattice which is constructed by placing a vertex inside each hexagon and connecting new vertices.
 Thus, this forms a triangular Ising magnet with a three-sublattice $\{\eta_a, \eta_b, \eta_c\}$ unit cell.
-For each equally-weighted hexagonal loop (which is centered at $\eta_b$ in Fig.~\ref{FIG-ChiralVBS}(b) and $\eta_a$ in Fig.~\ref{FIG-ChiralVBS}(c)) in the two VBSs, the nonzero component of each spin coincides with the type of outgoing bond, rendering the corresponding plaquette operator $\langle\hat{W}_p\rangle$ be unitary.
+For each equally-weighted hexagonal loop (which is centered at $\eta_b$ in Fig.~\ref{FIG-ChiralVBS}(b) and $\eta_a$ in Fig.~\ref{FIG-ChiralVBS}(c)) in the two dimer patterns, the nonzero component of each spin coincides with the type of outgoing bond, rendering the corresponding plaquette operator $\langle\hat{W}_p\rangle$ be unitary.
 By contrast, the plaquette operators at the remaining two cases are zero.
 Therefore, the flux-like density $\langle \bar{W}_p \rangle = \langle \hat{W}_p \rangle/N_p$ ($N_p = N/2$) is found to be $1/3$.
 Such a trimerization phenomenon is precisely confirmed by our DMRG calculation (see Fig.~\ref{FIG-WpSSF}(a)).
 We note in passing that evidence of trimerization in spin-$1/2$ counterpart is also present, albeit $\langle \overline{W}_p \rangle$ equals to $-1/3$ \cite{Rousochatzakis2020KITP}.

-It is worthwhile to note that these physical pictures should break down when $K = \Gamma (> 0)$, which is a hidden SU(2) Heisenberg point \cite{Chaloupka2015PRB}.
-The ground state turns out to be a dual FM phase via a six-sublatice transformation.
-In other context, the chiral spin state is also dubbed counter-rotating spiral order, which is identified in the polymorphs of the three-dimensional Li$_2$IrO$_3$ \cite{Stavropoulos2018PRB}.
+It is also worthwhile to note that these physical pictures should break down at the hidden SU(2) Heisenberg point where $K = \Gamma$ \cite{Chaloupka2015PRB}.